 - Sequencing: firstly, secondly, finally, subsequently

-A good test: read your writing out loud.
+Read your writing out loud.
 If you hear the same word more than twice in one paragraph, find a natural alternative for at least one of the occurrences.

-The best writers — in any language — follow one principle above all others: say what you mean, as clearly and directly as possible.
+Say what you mean, as clearly and directly as possible.
 Use a complex word only when it genuinely expresses something that a simpler word cannot.
-Use a long sentence only when the idea genuinely requires it.
+Clarity is not a sign of simple thinking — it is a sign of confident thinking.

 A Simple Daily Practice to Improve Your Writing Clarity